bduggan/raku-dawa/README.md

 If several threads are stopped at once, a lock is used in order to only have one repl at a time.
 Threads wait for this lock.
-After either continuing or going on to the next statement, another thread that is waiting for the lock, may potentially become active in the repl.
+After either continuing or going on to the next statement, another thread that is waiting for the lock may potentially become active in the repl. i.e. "next" advances to the next statement in any thread.
+To stay in the same thread, use "step".

     ∙ Stopping thread Thread #1 (Initial thread)